edemaine/fold/spec.md

 ## Design

-The FOLD format seeks to balance **generality** and **simplicity**: it is able to represent a wide variety of folded structures in different dimensions, including general codimensional layering information, but is also able to represent common folded structures simply (for example, most fields are optional).
+The FOLD format seeks to balance generality and simplicity:

+* **Generality:** FOLD can represent a wide variety of folded structures in different dimensions, including general codimensional layering information and general polyhedral complexes (even nonorientable nonmanifold complexes with holes, genus, etc.).
+And it's easy to add your own extra data, supporting use cases in existing (and hopefully future) computational origami software.
+* **Simplicity:** FOLD can represent common folded structures simply: it's easy to ignore features you don't need.
+  For example, most fields are optional and can be omitted.
+  (Our library provides tools for automatically filling in optional fields where possible.)
+Similarly, if you only store one "frame" in the file, then you can altogether ignore the idea of frames.

 ## Overview